 Mine is a process of exploration.
 I set out in a particular direction and I see where it takes me.
 Every canvas – every piece of paper is new opportunity.
 If I knew the outcome I wouldn't do it.
 I want to experience something new each and every time for myself and for the viewer too.
 I don’t want to answer all the questions.
 I want to leave something for the viewer to discover for themselves.

 I also love to travel and I travel the way I paint – exploring.
 One summer I caught a plane to the south of France and studied art for 6 weeks in the town of Lacoste.
 The rest of the summer I spent wandering Europe and experiencing the great museums.
 A joyful, freeing time which I believe continues to influence my art.

 I’ve also come to understand I bring a certain attitude – point of view – energy – and visual language to my work.
 The way I use paint, make marks, choose colours and arrange elements on the page are unique to me and make my art mine.
 Artists call this showing up in the world as you are and I’m happy to do that.

 I prefer acrylic paint as I love the immediacy and flexibility of the medium.
 It dries quickly and allows me to be free in the application of the paint.
 I like to work quickly with many pieces on the go at one time.
-I use both paper and canvas but my first choice is paper.
-I usually start with pencil and markers and I love the feel and sound of the pencil on page.
+I work on paper, canvas or wood panel.